-Learn about history and discover interesting artifacts in the country’s largest museum.
-You’ll find the Dead Sea scrolls, large-scale model of the city during ancient time, among other archaeological and artistic treasures.
+Learn about the history and discover interesting artefacts in the country’s largest museum.
+You’ll find the Dead Sea scrolls, a large-scale model of the city during ancient time, among other archaeological and artistic treasures.

 Israel’s Party Capital, Tel Aviv

-It’s also wise to book Israel guided tours when you’re planning to stay in Tel Aviv considering that it is the second largest city in the country.
+It’s also wise to book Israel guided tours when you’re planning to stay in Tel Aviv considering that it is the second-largest city in the country.
 It’s also a rapidly booming city where life is bustling any time of the day.
-The city also has a mix of interesting sights and sounds, and thus, can cater to a variety of travelers.
+The city also has a mix of interesting sights and sounds, and thus, can cater to a variety of travellers.

 · Old Jaffa

 This area used to be Israel’s biggest seaport but is now a renovated district.
 For those interested in biblical stories, this is also the port where Jonah boarded his ship before being swallowed by a whale.

 · Rothschild Boulevard